-It’s been a big year for Janelle Monáe.
-Monáe, daughter of a Solo Mom, appears in Moonlight, this year’s Oscar winner for Best Picture, as well as in Hidden Figures, which was also nominated for Best Picture during this Academy Awards season.
+In 2017, Janelle Monáe, daughter of a Solo Mom, appeared in Moonlight, last year’s Oscar winner for Best Picture, as well as in Hidden Figures, which was also nominated for Best Picture last year.
 But the actress and singer-songwriter first made her mark with music: a mix of funk, psychedelic soul, R&B, and pop highlighted in three studio albums and three extended plays.
 The music has received critical acclaim: she’s nabbed six Grammy Award nominations.
 But if anyone were to suggest that the world she occupies in music is a separate beast from film, she would likely disagree.
 In fact Monáe, who created a musical alter ego, futuristic android Cindi Mayweather, considers the worlds of music and film to be deeply compatible; as she shared with timesunion.com, “I always did both [music and acting], and I consider myself not just an actor or a musician or singer, but an artist-storyteller, and my hope is to continue to tell untold, unique universal stories in unforgettable ways.”

 Monáe’s love of both music and movies can be traced back to her childhood.
 She grew up in Kansas City with her mom, a janitor, and her dad, a garbage-truck driver; her father’s struggles with substance abuse and occasional incarcerations led to her parents’ divorce.
 Though her mom eventually remarried, that relationship also disintegrated, and Monáe, her mom, and sister were back on their own.
 There were hard times.
 “We had to store our furniture, and my cousins sold it for drugs,” she told American Way magazine.
 Monáe herself sought comfort in music and movies; when her grandmother died, the high school senior watched and rewatched Lauryn Hill’s performance in the movie Sister Act 2, and it brought her solace.
 As Monáe said in her 2008 Atlantic Records bio, “There was a lot of confusion and nonsense where I grew up, so I reacted by creating my own little world. . . .
 I began to see how music could change lives, and I began to dream about a world where every day was like anime and Broadway, where music fell from the sky and anything could happen.”